salama/object-machine/implementation/assembly.md

 The better solution is called relocation and basically fixes any address in the binary by adding the base address where the binary is loaded.
 When the binary is 0 relative this results in correct addresses.
 Relocation is part of the starndard c linking process, but as we do not (or rather minnimally) participate in the c conventions, we have to do this ourselves.

 So instead of calling a main function at start, we call an __init__ that does the fixing.
 Our complete rtti makes this process not only possibe, but quite easy.

+### Known addresses

+For some cpu/os combinations the above problems can be circumvented.
+Some OS's load binaries at known constant addresses.
+Linux on arm is such a case.